ejorreto/timeProfiler/README.md

 make unittest
 ```

-This will produce the coverage reports in the doc_reports folder.
+This will produce the coverage reports in the reports folder.